oliverjamescox/100-days-of-code/r1-log.md

 ### Day 25: June 29th, Monday

 **Today's Progress**: Did a bunch of config setup for the project with globals and additions to the config.

+---

+### Day 26: June 30th, Tuesday

+**Today's Progress**: Got a bit of CPD time at work so finished off thenetninja's vue.js tutorial series, the remaining episodes covered custom directives, filters and implementing a title search function.
+In the evening I also managed to put the codecademy 'Learn Asynchronous JavaScript' course to bed, trying to make the most of the pro subscription while I have it.